38473/3407-ClassB-Group1/User_stories.md

 * Estimated: 2 days

 # User Story 3:
-* Title: In-App Payment Processing
+* Title: Multi-Languages
-* Description: As an end user, I want to pay for cleaning services directly through the MyClean app using a secure payment method (e.g. credit card, PayPal) so that I don’t have to use cash.
-The system should provide receipts and support refunds in case of cancellations.
+* Description: As a user, I hope to be able to interact with the chatbot and the cleaning company in various languages.
+When chatting with real people, the language is automatically translated, thereby enhancing accessibility.
-* Priority: Low
+* Priority: Medium
-* Estimated: 1 days
+* Estimated: 2 days

 # User Story 4:
 * Title: Customer communication